-In addition, if loved ones or other family members suffered any of these other conditions related to their stay at Camp Lejuene and had to pay expenses for their healthcare that was not covered by insurance, they may also be able to obtain reimbursement from the Department of Veterans Affairs.
+In addition, if loved ones or other family members suffered any of these other conditions related to their stay at Camp Lejeune and had to pay expenses for their healthcare that was not covered by insurance, they may also be able to obtain reimbursement from the Department of Veterans Affairs.

 Leukemia refers to cancer that affects the white blood cells, and although this disease will usually develop in children, there are certain types of leukemia that healthcare professionals will diagnose in adults.

-These types of leukemia typically include:
+Types of adult leukemia typically include:

 - Acute myeloid leukemia (AML)